Attendance & Punctuality

 Being late puts students at a disadvantage.
 They miss notices and important information.
 They interrupt lessons for other people as well as interrupting their own learning.

-On Learning Guidance and Assembly mornings, Year 7-10 students will arrive at school no later than 8.30am.
+On a Learning Guidance morning, an Assembly morning and every Friday, Year 7-10 students will arrive at school no later than 8.30am.
 A warning bell will ring at 8.35am notifying students to make their way to either their Learning Guidance room or the Assembly Hall.
 As soon as the 8.40am bell sounds, the register will be taken and students who are late will be recorded as L for registration and receive a 30 minute SLT detention on the same day.

 On the other 2 days, Year 7-10 students will arrive at school no later than 8.55am.
 A warning bell will ring at 9am notifying students to make their way to Lesson 1.
 Also at 9am, the main doors to the school will close and students arriving shortly after this will receive 30 minute SLT detention on the same day.